What Is ARV? Learn How To Calculate After Repair Value For Smart Investing?

 1. Determine the current value of the fixer upper property.

-2. Estimate the cost of necessary repairs.
+2. Estimate the cost of necessary repair cost.

 3. Analyze comparable sales data.